msu-cmse-courses/CMSE801-F26/Course_Documents/Syllabus/syllabus.md

 You will have periodic programming assignments that will provide a more in-depth exploration of the materials covered in class.
 These will be pursued individually and will be turned in by the given deadline via the course's Desire2Learn page.
 You can expect that they will require two weeks' worth of out-of-class effort, so you are encouraged to start your assignments as early as possible.

-In the absence of clear communication with the course instructor prior to the original homework deadline, homework assignments that are submitted late will be accepted **for up to two days beyond the due date** (i.e., 48 hours past the original deadline). **If the assignment is submitted within 24 hours of the original deadline, there is a 10% penalty.** This applies even if the assignment is 1 minute late.
-Similarly, **if it is submitted in the 24-48 hour window, a 20% deduction is applied.** Again, **after the 48th hour, the assignment will no longer be accepted.** If for some reason, a given homework deadline feels infeasible for you, you are encouraged to contact the course instructor prior to the deadline to discuss the possibility of a homework deadline extension.
+In the absence of clear communication with the course instructor before the original homework deadline, homework assignments that are submitted late will be accepted **for up to two days beyond the due date** (i.e., 48 hours past the original deadline). **If the assignment is submitted within 24 hours of the original deadline, there is a 10% penalty.** This applies even if the assignment is 1 minute late.
+Similarly, **if it is submitted in the 24-48 hour window, a 20% deduction is applied.** Again, **after the 48th hour, the assignment will no longer be accepted.** If for some reason, a given homework deadline feels infeasible for you, you are encouraged to contact the course instructor before the deadline to discuss the possibility of a homework deadline extension.

 ### Quizzes